-Grass burn is a sign the roots are parched, and while that can be the result of too much sun exposure or poor drainage, it's also commonly caused by an excess of nitrogen or mineral salts in the soil.
+Grass burn is a sign the roots are stressed, and while that can be the result of too much sun exposure or poor drainage, it's also commonly caused by an excess of nitrogen or mineral salts in the soil.
 Fast-release fertilizers are a common source of nitrogen and mineral salts, and using too much can burn large patches of lawn.
 Animal urine is also a source of nitrogen, and it causes random brown patches over an otherwise green and healthy lawn.

-Because the grass is parched, treatment for burnt grass means water and lots of it.
+Because the grass is stressed, one treatment for burnt grass means water and lots of it.
 The roots need to absorb it, and the soil needs to be flushed out and cleansed.
 If you act quickly, the grass can recover in a week or so, but if you wait too long and the roots die, there's little recourse but to sow new seed or lay more turf.

 Burnt grass needs plenty of water, and to avoid stress, you should stay off the lawn and refrain from mowing until the grass recovers.